Contemporary History Institute Faculty & Research

-Dr. Paul C. Milazzo, Associate Professor of History, specializes in 20th century American history.
+Dr. Paul C. Milazzo, History, specializes in 20th century American history.

-Dr. Steven M. Miner, Professor of History, specializes in the history of Russia and the Soviet Union; he served as CHI director until summer 2017.
+Dr. Steven M. Miner, History, retired, specializes in the history of Russia and the Soviet Union; he served as CHI director until summer 2017.

-Dr. James (Jim) Mosher, Associate Professor of Political Science, specializes in West European politics, comparative political economy and international political economy.
+Dr. James (Jim) Mosher, Political Science, specializes in West European politics, comparative political economy and international political economy.

-Dr. Robin D. Muhammad, Associate Professor of African American Studies, studies labor history and the experiences of African American industrial workers in 20th century America.
+Dr. Robin D. Muhammad, African American Studies, studies labor history and the experiences of African American industrial workers in 20th century America.

 Dr. Chester J. Pach, Jr., Associate Professor of History, specializes in the history of U.S. foreign relations and recent U.S. history.
 His research has focused on U.S. involvement in the Cold War and the Vietnam War as well as the Eisenhower, Johnson, and Reagan presidencies.

-Dr. Julia Paxton, Professor of Economics, teaches classes on poverty, altruism, development economics, international agricultural development, and microfinance.
+Dr. Julia Paxton, Economics, teaches classes on poverty, altruism, development economics, international agricultural development, and microfinance.

-Dr. Nukhet Sandal, Associate Professor of Political Science and Chair of Political Sciences, specializes in human security, religion and global politics, conflict management, and the politics of divided societies.
+Dr. Nukhet Sandal, Political Science, specializes in human security, religion and global politics, conflict management, and the politics of divided societies.

-Dr. Assan Sarr, Associate Professor of History, has broad interests in oral history, Islam, slavery, agrarian change, land tenure systems, peace and conflict resolution in Africa.
+Dr. Assan Sarr, History, has broad interests in oral history, Islam, slavery, agrarian change, land tenure systems, peace and conflict resolution in Africa.

-Dr. Takaaki Suzuki, Director of East Asian Studies and Professor of Political Science, works primarily in the field of International Relations and Comparative Politics.
+Dr. Takaaki Suzuki, East Asian Studies and Political Science, works primarily in the field of International Relations and Comparative Politics.

-Dr. Ingo Trauschweizer, Professor of History, Associate Professor of History and Director of CHI; specializes in modern military and international history.
+Dr. Ingo Trauschweizer, History, specializes in modern military and international history.